 Key Performance Measures.
 We receive monthly performance reports from our system and our clinics that include key performance indicators per clinic, including gross sales, comparable same-store sales growth, or "Comp Sales," number of new patients, conversion percentage and membership attrition.
 In addition, we review monthly reporting related to system-wide sales, clinic openings, clinic license sales, adjusted EBITDA and various earnings metrics in the aggregate and per clinic.
 We believe these indicators provide us with useful data with which to measure our performance and to measure our franchisees' and clinics' performance.
 Comp Sales include the sales from both company-owned or managed clinics and franchised clinics that in each case have been open at least 13 full months and exclude any clinics that have closed.
 System-wide sales include sales at all clinics, whether operated by us or by franchisees.
 While franchised clinic sales are not recorded as revenues by us, management believes the information is important in understanding the overall brand's financial performance, because these sales are the basis on which we calculate and record royalty fees and are indicative of the financial health of the franchisee base.
-Adjusted EBITDA consists of net income before interest, income taxes, depreciation and amortization, acquisition related expenses, stock-based compensation expense, bargain purchase gain and (gain) loss on disposition or impairment.
-There was no bargain purchase gain for the three and nine months ended September 30, 2023 and 2022.
+Adjusted EBITDA consists of net income before interest, income taxes, depreciation and amortization, acquisition related expenses (which includes contract termination costs associated with reacquired regional developer rights), stock-based compensation expense, bargain purchase gain, and (gain) loss on disposition or impairment, costs related to restatement filings, restructuring costs and other income related to the ERC.
+There was no costs related to restatement filings or bargain purchase gain for the three and nine months ended September 30, 2023 March 31, 2024 and 2022, 2023.

 Key Clinic Development Trends.
-As of September 30, 2023, we and our franchisees operated or managed 914 clinics, of which 778 were operated or managed by franchisees and 136 were operated as company-owned or managed clinics.
-Of the 136 company-owned or managed clinics, 65 were constructed and developed by us and 71 were acquired from franchisees.
+As of September 30, 2023 March 31, 2024, we and our franchisees operated or managed 914954 clinics, of which 778819 were operated or managed by franchisees and 136135 were operated as company-owned or managed clinics.
+Of the 136135 company-owned or managed clinics, 65 were constructed and developed by us, and 71 70 were acquired from franchisees.